 I don’t have a lot of riding experience, is this expedition right for me?

-We’d always suggest team members have a riding lesson or two before signing up for this expedition to ensure they enjoy the experience however you don’t need to be a seasoned pro.
-There are a wide range of horses available and time is allocated at the start of the expedition to correctly matching riders and mounts to cater for all experience levels.
+We’d always suggest team members have one or two riding lessons before signing up for this expedition to ensure they enjoy the experience however you don’t need to be a seasoned pro.
+As a minimum you should be able to confidently walk, trot and canter with reins in both hands, which should be achievable within 10 riding lessons.
+There are a wide range of horses available and time is allocated at the start of the expedition to correctly match riders and mounts to cater for all experience levels.
 The daily route planning will offer options for faster, longer or more challenging riding but ultimately the distances covered will be constrained by the slowest/least confident team member and everyone signing up needs to be aware that this is a team expedition and approach the trip accordingly.

 What kind of riding set up should I expect?